 Land Swap Consultation

 The land swap consultation took place between 1 September - 2 October.
-We are currently compiling the results of the Chiltern Pools redevelopment land swap consultation.
-These results will be displayed on this website shortly
+The results are on the Consultation Results section

 Where can I find more information about the land swap?